Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

+Hashes all public data to a single field element, which is much more efficient on-chain to verify the proof.

-3 LBS are stripped from the 256-bit hash so that the packed value always fits inside a single field element.
+3 LBS are stripped from the 256-bit hash so that the packed value always fits inside a single field element (NUM_BITS_FIELD_CAPACITY).

-sha256 is used here because we also need to hash the data onchain. sha256 is very cheap to calculate onchain but quite expensive to calculate in the circuits, while something like Poseidon is extremely expensive to calculate onchain, which cheap to calculate in the circuits.
+sha256 is used here because we also need to hash the data onchain. sha256 is very cheap to calculate onchain but quite expensive to calculate in the circuits, while something like Poseidon is extremely expensive to calculate onchain, but cheap to calculate in the circuits.
 Because we aim for scalability, we want onchain costs to be as low as possible, while proving costs are pretty cheap regardless.

 ## Float statement